 applicable to digital reformatting.

-Applications and nominations for the position are welcome and must be sent to Nicole Verdes at email@example.com by September 15, 2020.
-Applications may be submitted as Word or PDF attachments and must include:
+Applications must be sent to Nicole Verdes at email@example.com.
+In the subject line, please write: Project Manager application (Your last name).
+The following documents may be submitted as Word or PDF attachments and must include:

-3) on a separate document list the names, email addresses, and telephone numbers of 3
+3) on a separate document list the names, email addresses, and telephone numbers of three